karalabe/srcbox/ASSEMBLY.md

 \**** Mercurial for Mac OS X: Mercurial for OSX should also be bundled into the SrcBox distributable package.
-The http://mercurial.selenic.com/downloads/ site hosts these packets too, being in an .mpkg format.
-If not, ensure it will be :P.
+The http://mercurial.selenic.com/downloads/ site hosts these packets too, being in a zipped meta pagkace (.mpkg) formet.
+Extract the package (will probably result in a folder under mortal operating systems) and insert it among the mercurial kits.